The Senior Leadership Group (SLG) is headed by the Registrar and is responsible for managing and overseeing all aspects of ARB’s operations.

 The Registrar and Chief Executive, or in her absence another member of the SLG, chairs all meetings.

-The Team Secretary will record brief action points of the monthly meetings, supplemented by any note taken of the confidential session by one of the managers present and nominated to do so.
+The Executive Assistant will record brief action points of the monthly meetings, supplemented by any note taken of the confidential session by one of the Directors present and nominated to do so.
 When agreed by the group, the notes will be circulated to staff.